lab1092/blender-manual_ja/manual/composite_nodes/types/distort.rst

 The two Map Value node settings are different to achieve this; the math is left to the reader.

 Use this Blender noodle to mimic camera shake.
-The amount of shake is set by the :guilabel:`Size` values, and the blur should be proportional to the amount and direction of motion (predominantly X in this example).
+The amount of shake is set by the *Size* values, and the blur should be proportional to the amount and direction of motion (predominantly X in this example).
 Use the Time start and end to vary the duration of the shake; ten seconds for an earthquake,